 2. Offline utilities provided by GSTN

-3. GST Suvidha Providers (GSPs) – If you are already using the services of ERP providers such as Tally, SAP, Oracle etc., there is a high likelihood that these ERP providers would provide inbuilt solutions in the existing ERP systems
+3. GST Suvidha Providers (GSPs).
+If a tax payer is already using the services of an ERP providers such as Tally, SAP, Oracle etc, there is a high likelihood that these ERP providers would provide inbuilt solutions in the existing ERP systems.

 |GSTR-4||Quarterly Return||Taxable Person opting for Composition Levy||18th of the month succeeding the quarter|

 |GSTR-5||Monthly return for a non-resident taxpayer||Non-resident taxpayer||20th of the month succeeding tax period & within 7 days after expiry of registration|

 |GSTR5A||Monthly return for a person supplying OIDAR services from a place outside India to a non-taxable online recipient||Supplier of OIDAR Services||20th of the next month|